 Function of the air classifier

 The material is fed pneumatically from the bottom of the air classifier.
-Dispersion of the material by the fast rotating wheel is guaranteed.
-The velocity of the rotor sends the product to the outside wall where agglomerates ase disintegrated and the dispersed material falls down.
+Material is dispersed by the fast-rotating wheel.
+The velocity of the rotor sends the product to the outside wall, where agglomerates are disintegrated, and the dispersed material falls down.

-The falling material is tangentially flown through by an air stream.
+The falling material is blown through by an air stream.
 Due to the physical relation between centrifugal force, gravity and flow force, the lightweight particles are transported into the rotor.
-Heavy and large particles are not transported by the air stream and fall down into the cone for cor coarse material.
+Heavier, larger particles are not transported by the air stream and fall down into the cone for coarse material.

 Design and plant layout

-RHEWUM air classifiers are characterized by a smooth start due to a frequency converter.
-Moreover, custom made protective wear linings ensure the long-life cycle of the air classifier.
+RHEWUM air classifiers feature a smooth start due to their frequency converter.
+Additionally, custom made protective wear linings ensure the long-life cycle of the air classifier.

-By implementing an air classifier in an existing screening unit, the capacity can be increased significantly because fine material is separated before the screening process.
-The installation of such a compact air classifier can be realized in every screening unit.
+The implementation of an air classifier in to an existing screening unit, means the capacity can be increased significantly because fine material is separated before the screening process.
+The installation of such a compact air classifier can be an addition to every screening unit.
 Such plants can be differentiated into units with cyclones and units with filters.

-Standard for the removal of fines from an air stream is the use of a cyclone with a fan.
+Standard procedure for the removal of fine particles from an air stream is the use of a cyclone with a fan.
 The fines are separated from the sifting air in the cyclone by means of centrifugal force.
-The dedusted air is fed back to the air classifier as working fluid in a closed circuit.
-The residual content of dust in the clean gas adds up to max 5%.
+The dedusted air is fed back to the air classifier to provide a closed circuit.
+The residual content of dust in the clean air is at a maximum of 5%.
 This standard design requires low maintenance.

 Alternatively, the air classifier can be operated with a filter, e.g. if the product has to be cooled in the same step.
-With the use of a filter, nearly 100% of the fines are separated.
-The clean gas of the filter fulfills every standard for limit values of emissions and can be emitted to the atmosphere if required.
-Furthermore, it is possible to adjust the temperature of the fines by the addition of fresh air.
+The addition of a filter ensures that nearly 100% of the fines are separated.
+The clean air of the filter meets every standard for limit values of emissions and can be emitted to the atmosphere if required.
+Furthermore, it is possible to modulate the temperature of the fines by the addition of fresh air.